fintechntrusts2020/Replica_Forex/_pages/Howitworks.md

     **b.
 1,000,000 RFX Will be used for the development team.**
     **c.
 1,000,000 RFX will be used for Fees, crypto and fiat alike.(Binance.us, Forex.com, Legal, Structure, etc.)**
     **d.
 1,000,000 RFX will be used for marketing incentivization.**
+    **e.
+3,500,000 RFX added to liquidity at launch.**

-**2. After step(1) above, all BNB will be moved to Binance.us for conversion.**
+**2. All BNB will be moved to Binance.us for conversion.
+BNB in exchange for USD**

-**3. Next, converted crypto will used for community Forex pool via Forex.com.**
+**3. USD withdrawn from Binance.us and deposited Forex.com community pool for GPS Forex Robot algorithm.**

 **4. The principal amount + 50% of profits will remain in the pool.
 50% of the profits will be removed and sent to Binance.us for BNB conversion.**

-**5. Lastly, when BNB is acquired 50% of the BNB will be converted into RFX, and the other 50% will be used for liquidity.**
+**5. When BNB is acquired 50% of the BNB will be converted into RFX, and the other 50% will be used for liquidity.**

 ![](../assets/RFX_graphic(2).png)